-CLIP Consulting can help your community, region or neighbourhood recover from disasters like flood and fire or economic downturns caused by the closure of a major employer or a shift in demand for what the region offers.
+CLIP Consulting can help your community, region or neighbourhood recover from disasters like flood, fire or drought or from economic downturns caused by the closure of a major employer or a shift in demand for what the region offers.

 A CLIP process in your community could, like the Walk Tall program in Ravenswood, help build/rebuild infrastructure, engagement and pride.